L-X-T/rsg-basic-plus/labs/10_performance.md

 2. Make sure it works using the network tab within Chrome's dev tools.
 If it works, the lazy bundles are loaded **after** the app has been initializes.
 If this is the case, the chunks show up quite late in the water fall diagram.

-### Bonus: Implementing a Custom Preloading Strategy \*\*
+### Bonus: Using ngx-quicklink \*\*

-1. [Here](https://www.angulararchitects.io/aktuelles/performanceoptimierung/) you find some information about creating a custom preloading strategy.
+1. [Here](https://www.npmjs.com/package/ngx-quicklink) you find some information about this fancy preloading strategy.
 Have a look at it.

-2. Create a custom preloading strategy that only preloads modules that have been marked with the `data` attribute in the router configuration.
+2. Implement to `ngx-quicklink` solution.

-3. Configure the system to make use of it and test it.
+3. Test it.

 ## Improving Data Binding Performance with OnPush